-'''

-f = Function x \rightarrow If x = 0 Then

-Function y \rightarrow y

-Else Function y \rightarrow x + y

-'''

-When f (3) is computed, the environment binds x to 3 while the body is computed, so the result returned is but it would be a mistake to simply return this as the correct value, because we would lose the fact that x was bound to 3.
+f = Function x -> If x = 0 Then Function y -> y Else Function y -> x + y but it would be a mistake to simply return this as the correct value, because we would lose the fact that \mathbf{x} was bound to 3.
 The solution is that when a function value is returned, the closure of that function is returned.